 • Modeling: State law requires CMAs to develop, maintain, and utilize a computer model to analyze transportation system performance, assess land use impacts on transportation networks, and evaluate potential transportation investments and policies.
 The Transportation Authority's activity-based travel demand model, SF-CHAMP, has been updated since 2013, and model enhancements are discussed in the 2015 CMP, along with required documentation of consistency with MTC modeling practices.

 ALTERNATIVES

-- 1. Adopt a motion of support for approval of the 2015 San Francisco CMP, as requested. - 2.
-Adopt a motion of support for approval of the 2015 San Francisco CMP, with modifications. - 3.
+- 1. Recommend approval of the 2015 San Francisco CMP, as requested. - 2.
+Recommend approval of the 2015 San Francisco CMP, with modifications. - 3.
 Defer action, pending additional information or further staff analysis.